 capturing, killing, disturbing or injuring them (on purpose or by not taking enough care)

 damaging or destroying their breeding or resting places (even accidentally)

 obstructing access to their resting or sheltering places (on purpose or by not taking enough care)

 a method statement to show what you’ll do to reduce the impacts of the proposed work on smooth snakes and sand lizards

 a work schedule to show when you’ll do the activities and in what order

 a reasoned statement to show that the activity fits the criteria and that there is no satisfactory alternative

 references to show that the ecological consultant has the necessary experience to apply for a mitigation licence (references won’t be needed if they’ve held a mitigation licence for the same species in the last 3 years)

 a master plan

 a habitat management and maintenance plan

 How to report your actions

-You need to complete the report no later than 2 weeks after your licence expires, even if you’ve taken no action.
-There may be times when you’ll be asked to submit interim reports as well.
+You must report any actions you took using this licence on the European protected species return form (LR13).You must report no later than 2 weeks after your licence expires, even if you’ve taken no action.
+You may be asked to submit interim reports too.